Trusted WordPress tutorials, when you need them most.

 This means that websites using Google Fonts are no longer GDPR compliant.
 That’s an important legal consideration if you have website visitors from the European Union because it may make you liable for damages (of course, you should consider your legal advisors before taking any action).

 With that being said, let’s take a look at how to make Google Fonts privacy-friendly.
-We will cover three methods, and you can use the list below to jump to the one you wish to use:
+We will cover two methods, and you can use the list below to jump to the one you wish to use:

 Method 1: Host Google Fonts Locally in WordPress